K-theory and formality: Introduction

 \end{restatable*}

 \begin{restatable*}{corollary}{EQUALRANK} Let $(G,H)$ be a pair of compact, connected Lie groups such that $\pi_1 G$ is free abelian.
-If $H$ is of the same rank as $G$, then there is a ring isomorphism
+If $H$ is of the same rank as $G$, then there are $\Z/2$-graded ring isomorphisms

-\end{restatable*} \begin{restatable*}{corollary}{GENSYMM} Let $(G,H)$ be a pair of compact, simply-connected Lie groups.
-If there is a continuous, finite-order automorphism $\s$ of $G$ such that $H$ is the identity component of its fixed point set, then
+\end{restatable*} \begin{restatable*}{corollary}{GENSYMM} Let $(G,H)$ be a pair of compact, \dead{simply-}connected Lie groups\dead. such that either $G$ is simply-connected or the fundamental groups of both $G$ and \rev{the identity component of} $H$ are free abelian.
+If there is a continuous finite-order automorphism $\s$ of $G$ such that $H$ is a union of components \dead{the identity component} of its fixed point set, then there are $\Z/2$-graded ring isomorphisms